 A free, searchable archive of real-world scams so anyone can recognize the patterns before they fall for them.

-Use it free →Paste a suspicious email and get an instant, plain-language read on whether it's a scam.
+Use it free →Forward a suspicious email to check@inboxspotter.com and get an instant, plain-language read on whether it's a scam.

 Use it free →Paste any link and we'll scan it — instantly flagging phishing pages, malware, and other unsafe sites.